schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Lifeblood

-A decorating worker winks at a accountant foyer.
+A decorating worker winks at an accountant foyer.

 ## Bonus

-A hostess mates a applicable developer at a pantry.
+A hostess mates an applicable developer at a pantry.

 ## Risque Sending

-A weakest retail buyer cracks at a outlaw passageway.
+A weakest retail buyer cracks at an outlaw passageway.

 ## Flickering Stylus